-We can take a good thing with our horse and run it into the ground.
+We can take a good horse-training technique and run it into the ground.

 From America’s Horse